-Official Code of Georgia (OCGA): state law
+Official Code of Georgia (O.C.G.A.): State Law

-Other Person: an adult at least 18 years of age or an emancipated minor at least sixteen years of age residing within the boundaries of the school district who is not the parent or quardian of a child or children, but stands in loco parentis.
+Other Person: an adult at least 18 years of age or an emancipated minor at least sixteen years of age residing within the boundaries of the school district who is not the parent or guardian of a child or children but stands in loco parentis.

-Out of School Suspension (OSS): suspension for a period of time from being present at school
+Out of School Suspension (OSS): suspension for a period of time resulting in absence from school

-Perfect Attendance: defined as no absences, no late check-in, and no early check out.
-Perfect attendance not only promotes the student's academic progress in school, but also establishes a pattern for good work attendance as an adult
+Perfect Attendance: is defined as no absences, no late check-in, and no early check out.
+Perfect attendance not only promotes the student's academic progress in school, but also establishes a pattern for good work attendance as an adult.

 Permanent Expulsion: means expulsion from all School District schools for the remainder of the student's eligibility to attend school pursuant to Georgia law.
-Students expelled will not be allowed to enroll in the School District's Alternative Education Program (AEP).
+Students permanently expelled are not be allowed to enroll in the School District's Alternative Education Program (AEP).